Harfho/Blog/README.md

 There is another file name requirements_with_ww.txt

-You can install this files also to if u want the dependancies to  install the with version used in this Blogs
+You can install this files also,if u want the dependancies to install the modules needed with version used

 ```
          pip install -r requirements.txt